rprovodenko/corprime-test/README.md

 In any case, there are a number of different techniques that can be used for further optimisation, but I would need to know the use case we're optimising for.

 Maybe sometimes there are spikes that would be lost if the level of detailization is too small (e.g. a minute, instead of a second) - (?)

+In any case, there are further optimisation that could be made performance-wise.

 ## Notes on the backend design